 About the Camp

 The Sisseton Family Learning Camp on the Lake Traverse Reservation started in 2008 and was held at the Goodwill Presbyterian Church.
-The camp moved to the Tiospa Zina Tribal School in 2010 and was held in conjunction with the school’s summer school program.
+The camp moved to the Tiospa Zina Tribal School in 2010 and was held in conjunction with the school’s summer school program at the Veterans Memorial Youth Center.
 This camp was put on hiatus at the end of the 2012 camp season.

-The camp will be restarting for the 2018 camp season as the Sisseton Family Learning Camp (SFLC).
+The camp restarted in 2018 as the Sisseton Family Learning Camp (SFLC).

-The camp is 5 days long, from 9:00 AM until 5:00 PM.
+The camp is held at the Veterans Memorial Youth Center and integrates with their summer camp program.
+The camp is 4 days long, Monday to Thursday, from 9:00 AM until 1:00 PM.
 Campers are divided into six age groups, incorporating children from age 5 – grade 5.
 Camp Counselors and Station Leaders are comprised of youth in Middle/High School and Adults.
-Family and community members are invited to Family Night for dinner and sharing of camp activities on Friday.
+In the afternoon youth and adults have the option to participate in a work project – details coming soon!